 The fourth trial began on November 11, 1879.
 There was a delay due to the difficulty in finding a jury of twelve men who had not read the newspapers and already formed an opinion of the case.
 Kring’s attorneys refused to proceed until they were paid some of what they were owed, but Kring’s resources were exhausted.
 He decided to plead guilty of second degree murder, he had agreed to a deal with the prosecutor and expected to get a sentence of two to five years in prison.
 The judge accepted his plea but sentenced Kring to twenty-five years in the penitentiary.

-Kring entered a motion to withdraw his guilty plea to second degree murder and reenter his plea of not guilty to first degree murder.
+When Kring heard the sentence, he entered a motion to withdraw his guilty plea to second degree murder and reenter his plea of not guilty to first degree murder.
 The motion was granted and Kring was given a new trial in May, 1881.
 This time he was found guilty of first degree murder and again sentenced to hang.
 This verdict was appealed and upheld by the Missouri Supreme Court.